tc-mwangi/ana-log/README.md

 An utterly fantastic project starter template for Django 2.0.

-## Features
+## Technologies Used

-- Production-ready configuration for Static Files, Database Settings, Gunicorn, etc.
-- Enhancements to Django's static file serving functionality via WhiteNoise.
-- Latest Python 3.6 runtime environment.
+- HTML5
+- CSS
+- Bootstrap
+- Django Web Framework
+- Javascript
+- JQuery
+- AJAX

 ## How to Use